 In the area of New York State where I live and grow the growing season is from April through November depending upon what you want to grow (generally, Mother’s Day through Halloween for the real season).
 Here is the USDA Plant Hardiness Zone Map so you can determine your growing season.
 As you can see, I grow in earth boxes, plastic containers, traditional pots (terra cotta), large containers, etc.

 My friend Dian over at DianFarmer.com told me about an idea to grow vegetables in soil bags.
 No more planting in the ground or transferring the soil to containers; you simply cut open a bag, drop in some seeds, and Viola!
 Veggies.

 I thought it was an interesting idea but could see some real issues with it mostly concerning rooting and waterlogging.
 Hubby and I brainstormed how it would be possible to grow some plants in bags, and what we would need to do to make it happen.

-The first thing we needed to do was figure out how to get those bags off the ground and high enough so I could reach them without breaking my back (I went to container gardening with little in-ground gardening for a reason).
+The first thing we needed to do was figure out how to get those bags off the ground and high enough so I could reach them without breaking my back.
 We also needed there to be drainage so as not to allow puddles of water to gather inside the soil bags.